John Dies at the End: Reception

 Reviewer Bryan Gatchell considered it "a horror novel parody," saying, "The story combined the horror of the writings of H. P. Lovecraft and the surrealism of Heironymus [sic] Bosch painting with the early 20s (i.e., their age) asininity of its two main protagonists, David Wong and John...
 [T]hey can see things no other human can see such as shadow men, demons, floating worms, obscene fast food murals, ghost doors, men observing them through the television and dog-sized, wig-wearing, scorpion-like creatures...
 Wong is much more at home when it comes to the humorous aspects of the story...
 Strangely enough, the best moment of the novel has neither to do with horror (in the traditional sense) or humor.
 The novel becomes the most gripping when David describes a violent incident as a high school student.
 The rest of the novel is amusing, but at this moment, the novel breaks away from its jokey Internet origins and seems to come into its own as a genuinely good book."

 The book received a positive review in The Guardian, with reviewer Eric Brown comparing it to the works of Philip K. Dick, Kurt Vonnegut and Hunter S. Thompson and writing "it may be a farrago of nonsense, but it's also unputdownable thanks to great narrative pace and its pair of likeable layabouts".

 A review in Publishers Weekly was positive, saying "the book's smart take on fear manages to tap into readers' existential dread on one page, then have them laughing the next".

-A review in Kirkus Reviews criticised the writing as "clunky" but ultimately praised the book, concluding "when it’s funny, it's laugh-out-loud funny, yet when the situation calls for chills, it provides them in spades".
+A review in Kirkus Reviews criticized the writing as "clunky" but ultimately praised the book, concluding "when it’s funny, it's laugh-out-loud funny, yet when the situation calls for chills, it provides them in spades".

 Sandra Scholes, writing a featured review on SF Site recommended the book, stating "for those who like to delve into the realms of the unreal and offbeat, this is a really good one".

 Sequels

-A sequel to the book, This Book Is Full of Spiders, was published on October 2, 2012.
+A sequel, This Book Is Full of Spiders, was published on October 2, 2012.
 It originally had the working title of John and Dave and the Fifth Wall before Wong announced the official title.
 Part of the book was originally hosted on the official website under the title of John and Dave and the Temple of X'al'naa'thuthuthu, but was removed from the site.
 Wong later re-posted the excerpt on the website in February 2009, but removed it the following year.

-A third book in the series was released on October 3, 2017, under the title What the Hell Did I Just Read: A Novel of Cosmic Horror.
+A third book in the series was released on October 3, 2017, under the title What the Hell Did I Just Read.

-The fourth book in the series, If This Book Exists, You're in the Wrong Universe was released in October 2022.
+The fourth book in the series, If This Book Exists, You're in the Wrong Universe, was released in October 2022.
 This book was released under Wong's real name, Jason Pargin, as have recent paperback editions of the earlier books.